EncryptingCamera/encryptingcamera-spec/spec.md

 This project aims to provide applications for common platforms, to allow the public to take photographs that are encrypted using the public key of their choosing.
 The corresponding private key may be on their desktop, stored offline at a secure location, or in the control of another person.
 Only with the corresponding private key, can the photographs be decrypted and viewed.

+In general, the system is intended to be single-user.
+While it’s possible for the user taking the photographs to use a public key that corresponds to a private key that they don’t control - the normal use cases are that the user will control the private key, and will decrypt images when at a safer place or time.

 ## How this is achieved

-The system is made up of two applications - a desktop application (Windows, OSX, *nix), and a mobile application (Andriod, iOS).
+The system is made up of two applications - a desktop application (Windows, OSX, *nix), and a mobile application (Android, iOS).
 The applications will have the following responsibilities:

 **Desktop:**
 * Generate Public/Private Key Pair